WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.

-- The standard version and the `_rtc` version has an experimental parameter:
-    - **_unsafe_**: (bool)

-        Performs unsafe memory optimization that reduces memory consumption of V-BM3D.
-It is generally non-deterministic and is in conflict with parameter `extractor_exp`.

-        `bm3d.VAggregate` **is not required to be called explicitly in this mode**, as it is handled by the plugin itself.

-        Default to false.

 - The `_rtc` version has three additional experimental parameters:

     - bm_error_s: (string)